 Tables 5 and 6 present the results by examining slight variations of the stress testing exposure variable.
 Therefore, Table 5 offers an alternative perspective on the effect of stress testing compared to the previous table by focusing on the Tier 1 capital ratio.
-In regards to consumer loan lending, banks designated as being highly exposed to the stress test with respect to their Tier 1 ratio relative to those less exposed banks reduce consumer loans by approximately 14 p.p. compared to less exposed banks.
-The results may suggest that these groups of banks curb their lending, as consumer lending may pose a greater risk, which in hindsight, can adversely impact these banks.
+In regards to consumer loan lending, banks designated as being highly exposed to the stress test with respect to their Tier 1 ratio reduce consumer loans by approximately 14 p.p. compared to less exposed banks.
+The results may suggest that these banks curb their lending, as consumer lending may pose a greater risk, which in hindsight, can adversely impact these banks.